qrzn23/min/wip/confessions/content.md

 Eckenstein was a recognized authority on what is known as Kirkwood's schoolgirl problem, but we used to work all sorts of things, from problems connected with Mersenne's numbers and Fermat's binary theorem to thepurely frivolous attempt to represent any given number by the use of the number four, four times — neither more nor less, relating them by any of the accepted symbols of mathematical operations.
 Thus:

-18 = 4 (4.4) + .4
+> 18 = 4 (4.4) + .4
+>
-38 = 14 + .
+> 38 = 14 + .
 4/4 + 4
+>
-106 = |4 + 4.4/4
+> 106 = |4 + 4.4/4
+>
-128 = 44÷ 4 - √4
+> 128 = 44÷ 4 - √4

 his has been done up to about 170, with the exception of the number 113, and thence to 300 or thereabouts with only a few gaps.
-I solved 113 with the assistance of Frater Ψ (Frater Psi)[3] and the sue of a subfactorial, fur Eckenstein would not admit the use of this symbol as fair.
+I solved 113 with the assistance of Frater Ψ (Frater Psi)^[ED Note: Gerald Rae Fraser.] and the sue of a subfactorial, fur Eckenstein would not admit the use of this symbol as fair.

 He was also interested in puzzles involving material apparatus, one of which seems worth mention.
 He was in Mysore and a travelling conjurer sold him a whole bundle of more or less ingenious tricks.
 One of these consisted simply of two pieces of wood; one a board with a hole in it, the other shaped somewhat like a dumb-bell, the ends being much too big to go through the hole.
 Eckenstein said that he was almost ready to swear that he saw the man take them up separately and rapidly put them together, in which condition he had them and was never able to take them apart.
 He explored the surface minutely for signs of complexity of structure but without success.
 I never saw the toy, he having sent it to Mr. W. W. Rouse Ball, a great authority on such matters, but also baffled in this case.